 Welcome to the M. Louise Fitzpatrick College of Nursing Post-Master's Doctor of Nursing Practice (DNP) track.
 Our synchronous, online DNP is a practice-focused doctoral track designed to prepare post-master’s Advanced Practice Registered Nurses (APRNs) and nurse executives to lead innovation in nursing practice and health care.
 This fully CCNE-accredited track enjoys a 100% completion rate.

-The goal of the Villanova DNP is to prepare APRNs, including Nurse Practitioners, Certified Registered Nurse Anesthetists, Clinical Nurse Specialists, and Certified Nurse-Midwives, and nurse administrators with advanced knowledge in evidence-based practice, organizational leadership, and financial acumen to lead innovation in nursing practice and healthcare.
-The complex issues and changing landscape of healthcare have created a need for nurse leaders to respond effectively and implement solutions with interdisciplinary teams or independently in order to achieve positive health care outcomes for individuals and populations.
+The goal of the Villanova DNP is to prepare APRNs, including Nurse Practitioners, Certified Registered Nurse Anesthetists, Clinical Nurse Specialists, and Certified Nurse-Midwives, and nurse executives with advanced knowledge in evidence-based practice, organizational leadership, and financial acumen to lead innovation in nursing practice and healthcare.
+The complex issues and changing landscape of health care have created a need for nurse leaders to respond effectively and implement solutions with interdisciplinary teams or independently in order to achieve positive health care outcomes for individuals and populations.

 In the News

 Martha Mulvey was selected as the 2018-2019 recipient of AACN’s Excellence in Advancing Nursing Practice Award.
 This award is granted for an outstanding project in a Doctor of Nursing Practice (DNP) program for her scholarly project: "An electronic health record cue identifies adult epilepsy patients at risk for obstructive sleep apnea".